Autoreceptor: Examples

-Autoreceptor inhibition leads to increase respective neurotransmitter release.
-Major autoreceptor which clinically important are alpha 2(adrenergic receptor subtype 2), H 3(histamine receptor subtype 3), 5 HT 1(serotonin receptor subtype 1).
-In which respective drugs act are Clonidine on alpha 2 as Agonist used in hypertension which reduce release of norepinephrine and epinephrine from presynaptic neurons.
-Tizanidine used as centrally acting skeletal muscle relaxant is also act on alpha 2.
-5 HT 1A is target of Buspirone which act as a partial Agonist and used as Atypical non sedative anxiolytic.5HT 1B/1D receptor Agonist are Triptans and Ergot alkaloids which used in treatment of migraine.
-5 HT 1F receptor subtype Agonist drug lesmiditan also used in treatment of migraine.
-H 3 receptor antagonist Pitolisant used in narcolepsy.
+Autoreceptor inhibition increases respective neurotransmitter release.
+Clinically important autoreceptors include alpha 2(adrenergic receptor subtype 2), H 3(histamine receptor subtype 3), and 5 HT 1(serotonin receptor subtype 1).
+Clonidine, used in treatment of hypertension, acts as an agonist on alpha 2, which reduces release of norepinephrine and epinephrine from presynaptic neurons.
+Tizanidine, used as a centrally-acting skeletal muscle relaxant, also acts on alpha 2.
+5 HT 1A is a target of Buspirone, which acts as a partial Agonist and is used as Atypical non-sedative anxiolytic.
+5HT 1B/1D receptor Agonist are Triptans and Ergot alkaloids which are used in treatment of migraines.
+5 HT 1F receptor subtype Agonist drug lesmiditan is also used in treatment of migraine.
+The H 3 receptor antagonist Pitolisant is used in narcolepsy.
 As an example, norepinephrine released from sympathetic neurons may interact with the alpha-2A and alpha-2C adrenoreceptors to inhibit further release of norepinephrine.
 Similarly, acetylcholine released from parasympathetic neurons may interact with M_{2} and M_{4} receptors to inhibit further release of acetylcholine.
 An atypical example is given by the β-adrenergic autoreceptor in the sympathetic peripheral nervous system, which acts to increase transmitter release.